 The benefits of this kind of cooperation include financial capital, of course, but they also includes the know-how and pride that come from delivering on large contracts for prestigious clients.
 As Lavdas says: “What I got out of this class is a psychological change in the way I think — that I know I can do it and that I’m not by myself.”

-Alice Maggio is a national and international advocate for non-profit, place-based currencies.
-From 2012 to 2017 she worked at the Schumacher Center for a New Economics, educating people in her own community and around the world about the potential of local currencies to serve as democratic tools for building more vibrant and resilient local economies. … Continued
+Alice Maggio is a Brooklyn-born and Berkshire-raised advocate, educator, and organizer dedicated to building economic institutions that distribute power and create community wealth.
+From 2012 to 2017 she worked at the Schumacher Center for a New Economics, educating people in her own community and around the world about the potential of local currencies to serve as … Continued